neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

 ```
 > gcc -o shellcode-test shellcode-test.c
 ```
-Now I open it in IDA Pro and step through to ensure we call our 4 `nop` instructions.
+I opened it in IDA Pro and stepped through to ensure we call our 4 `nop` instructions.

 In the `main` function we can see our call to `shellcode`, and we can see that `shellcode` is in the data segment, and has our 4 `nop` instructions in it: